Writing Years with AD (Anno Domini), BC (Before Christ), BCE, and CE

 - 487 BCE or 487 BC

-Writing Years with AD, BC, BCE, and CEThe abbreviation AD (Anno Domini) denotes of the Christian Era and should be written before the year.
-The abbreviation BC (Before Christ) should be written after the year.
+Writing Years with AD, BC, BCE, and CEThe abbreviation AD (Anno Domini) means "in the year of the Lord" and denotes "of the Christian Era."
+It is written before the year.
+The abbreviation BC (Before Christ) is written after the year.

 - AD 2001